 Umbraco was not installed using NuGet.
 This business wanted a Ci/Cd pipeline.
 As the site did not use Nuget, this meant the work was going to take longer and the end result more flakey

 The site was not invalidating the cache correctly.
 The production site was configured with a load-balancer.
 When a content editor made a content update, that change did not always correctly update on all nodes.

-- The site was struggling to invalidate the cache correctly when configured in a load-balanced environment, With the release of 7.3 improvements were made to the way Umbraco works in a clustered environment (more information can be found here) so my recommendation was to spend a day upgrading the site to make life easier moving forward.
+This is why I recommend keeping track of what new features Umbraco releases.
+One of the benefits of using a CMS is that the vendor will often fix issues for you.
+In this situation, I knew that with the release of v7.3 improvements were made to the way Umbraco works in a clustered environment (more information can be found here).
+When the client asked me to look into their issues, my recommendation was to spend a day upgrading the site to make life easier moving forward and they agreed

 Converting The Website To Web Application